-- (a) It shall be unlawful to construct, modify or operate a domestic water system unless such construction, modification or operation is in accordance with the standards and provisions set forth in this chapter. - (b) No person shall construct, modify or operate a domestic water system as defined by this chapter without first applying for and receiving a permit as provided in this chapter, unless exempted by subsection (f) of this section. - (c) Prior to the issuance of a building permit for construction of a new habitable dwelling unit and/or place of business intended to be served by a domestic water system subject to this chapter, a permit for a domestic water system shall be issued by the Administrative Authority. - (d) It shall be unlawful to occupy a new dwelling unit or new place of business served by a domestic water system, as defined in this chapter, unless a written occupancy clearance for the domestic water system is first obtained from the Administrative Authority. - (e) It shall be unlawful to willfully submit any false statement, record, test or water quality data in connection with an application for a permit to construct, modify or operate a domestic water system. - (f) In the event of an emergency, a person may construct, modify or operate a domestic water system without the permit required by this chapter.
-In such cases, the person responsible for the emergency work shall comply with the following: - Notification.
-The responsible party shall notify the Administrative Authority in writing or orally of the emergency within three working days after commencement of emergency work to obtain verbal approval to proceed; - (2) Proof of Emergency.
-The responsible party shall submit a written statement within ten working days after commencement of the emergency work to the Administrative Authority detailing the facts in support of the emergency work; - (3) Time Limit.
-The responsible party shall apply for a permit and pay the applicable fee within ten working days after commencement of emergency work;

-(4) Conformance with Standards.
-The responsible party shall demonstrate to the satisfaction of the Administrative Authority that all work performed was in conformance with the standards designated in this chapter.
+- (a) When Required.
+No person shall construct, modify or operate a domestic water system as defined by this chapter without first applying for and receiving a permit as provided in this chapter, unless exempted by section 34B-4, subsection (c) of this chapter. - (b) Failure to Obtain a Permit.
+It is a violation of this chapter for any person to commence work for which a permit is required by this chapter, on a domestic water system without first having obtained a permit. - (c) Emergency Work.
+In the event of an emergency, a person may construct, modify or operate a domestic water system without the permit required by this chapter.
+In such cases, the person responsible for the emergency work shall comply with the following: - (1) Notification.
+The responsible party shall notify the enforcing agency, in writing or orally, of the emergency within three working days after commencement of emergency work to obtain verbal approval to proceed. - (2) Proof of Emergency.
+The responsible party shall submit a written statement, within ten working days after commencement of the emergency work, to the enforcing agency showing the facts in support of the emergency work. - (3) Time Limit.
+The responsible party shall apply for a permit and pay applicable fee within ten working days after commencement of emergency work. - (4) Conformance with Standards.
+The responsible party shall demonstrate that all work performed was in conformance with the standards designated in this chapter.

 Sec.
-34B-4. - Permit procedure for Single-Parcel Water Systems.
+34B-4 5. - Permit procedure for single-parcel water systems